quintel/etmodel/app/views/pages/_whats_new_content.en.md

 It is now possible to convert electricity excesses from solar and wind production into heat for district heating.
 This can be done by means of a power-to-heat (P2H) electric boiler and a P2H heat pump that only produce heat when there is an excess of electricity.
 The produced heat can be used immediately or can be stored for later use.
 For example, it is now possible to use solar and wind electricity excesses to heat households during winter.

-Check out the P2H sliders for district heating in the **[Flexibility → Excess electricity → Conversion][p2h district heating slide]** section!
+Check out the P2H sliders for district heating in the **[Flexibility → Excess electricity → Conversion](/scenario/flexibility/flexibility_conversion/conversion-to-heat-for-district-heating)** section!

 ![](/assets/pages/whats_new/p2h_seasonal_storage_en.png)